• Skip to primary navigation

 • Add the spices and mix well to combine.

-• Add 2 to 3 tablespoons water from the sweetcorn and mix well until the mixture starts to simmer.
+• Add 2 to 3 tablespoons liquid from the sweetcorn and mix well until the mixture starts to simmer.

 • Add the drained sweetcorn.
 Mix well.
-Allow to cool.
+Remove from the heat and allow to cool.

 • Mix the grated cheese into the cooled onion/sweetcorn mixture.